Want proof that spending time in community helps you to create content. Here it is :)

 There was a client I worked with for six months.
 We built out a great foundation for the business and a first product release made money from the beginning.
 I felt proud of our work together and looked forward to telling the story of success for years to come.

 But the client quit suddenly, never returned to finish the program and yes, I was mad.

-- Mad to have my internal success story line was interrupted.
+- Mad to have my internal success story line interrupted.

 - Mad that my great case study was ruined.

-- Mad that I wasn't getting to prove my awesomeness as a coach with a fully implement funnel to point at.
+- Mad that I wasn't getting to prove my awesomeness as a coach with her fully implement funnel to point at.

 There is another client I spent a lot of time with who brought more excuses to our calls than complete to do lists.
 I got frustrated and verbally chastised her for lack of progress.

 I know that sounds terrible.

 You might think I'm a rotten person.

 Who is this person who says she ‘Loves People' and admits she gets mad and treats them roughly?